CharlieDigital/playwright-scrape-api/README.md

 # Dead Simple Playwright Scraper

 For working with LLMs like ChatGPT, you may not need the full structure of the page; you probably just need the text content on the page.
+For example, if you’re running a summarization of a blog post or article.

 The easiest way to extract this in your browser is to open up your devtools and type the following in the JavaScript console: